There is no single test

 As dementia gets worse, a person

 may get depressed or angry and upset.
-Treatment, such as medicines and
+An active social life, counseling, and sometimes medicine may help with changing emotions.

 If a stroke caused the dementia, there are things you can